mstade/address/README.md

 ## Resource composition

-You can `compose` multiple resources into one.
-When you have a top level resource that composes other resources, you  can mark that adding the list of `composes` path to this top level resource.
+You can compose multiple resources into one.
+When you have a top level resource that composes other resources, you  can mark that adding the composed paths to the `composes` list to this top level resource.
 Whenever a request is targeted to a node whose current resource is composed of the requested one, the "composition" will be requested instead.

 For example: